oasis-tcs/openc2-ap-pf/oc2pf.md

 | 3 | **pairs** | Action-Targets | 0..* | List of targets applicable to each supported Action. |
 | 4 | **rate_limit** | Number | 0..1 | Maximum number of requests per minute supported by design or policy. |

-### 2.2.2 PF Results
+### 2.2.2 Response Results Unique to PF
-The list of common Response properties is extended to include the additional Response properties defined in this section and referenced with the pf namespace.
+The list of common Response Results properties is extended to include additional properties defined in this profile and are referenced with the `pf` namespace identifier.

 **Table 2.2.2-1.
-PF Results**
+Response Results Unique to PF**

 **_Type: OpenC2-Response (Map)_**